detergentishere/pythonpractice/README.md

 # 🌸🐍 pythonpractice 🐍🌸

 Welcome to **pythonpractice**!
-This is my little corner of the coding world where I brush up on my old Python concepts and write new codes to study new concepts!💻✨
+This is my little corner of the coding world where I brush up on my old Python concepts and write new codes to study new concepts!💻
+I know this repo is named PYTHON practice, but I will include some basic ML codes to implement ML algorithms as well!✨
 I love turning concepts into **mini-projects**, because practice + fun = growth🌱, and so me happy!

 ---